How many blogs do you follow?

 If you think you’ll be offended by the content on a blog or in its comments section, don’t follow it.

-3. Following one-way blogs.
+3. Following non-engaging blogs.

+If they do respond, look at the way they respond.
 Are they lazily interacting with their readers?
-Do they respond to all comments in the same dull manner (e.g. ‘Thanks for reading!’)?
+Do they respond to all comments in the same dull, non-engaging manner (e.g. ‘Thanks for reading!’)?

 4. Following blogs that could damage your health

 There are lots of things that can damage your health when online.
-For example, too much screen time, becoming addicted to social media, reading too many negative articles or comments.
+For example, too much screen time, addiction to social media and reading too many negative articles or comments.

 5. Following ghost blogs

-6. Following uncared for or neglected blogs
+6. Following uncared-for or neglected blogs

 If a blogger doesn’t care about their blog, they are unlikely to care about their audience.